elvin-mark/note-taking-app/HLD.md

 -   `page` (relation to `pages`) - The page this task belongs to.
 -   `owner` (relation to `users`, required)

+## 4. Deployment with Docker Compose

+Docker Compose is used to define and run the multi-container Docker application.
+The `docker-compose.yaml` file orchestrates the following services:

+-   **`frontend`**: Builds the Vue.js application and serves it.
+-   **`backend`**: Builds and runs the Go application, which includes the PocketBase instance.

+This setup simplifies development, testing, and deployment by encapsulating each service and its dependencies within containers.

-## 4. Core Feature Flow: Creating a Page
+## 5. Core Feature Flow: Creating a Page

 1. User clicks "New Page" in the UI.
 2. The Pinia store updates the local state to show a new, unsaved page in the sidebar.